Chapter 14 Correlation and Scatterplots

 plot(lifexp_corr, cex=.6) #reduce size of markers with "cex"

 A scatterplot matrix is fairly easy to read.
 The row variable is treated as the dependent variable, and the plot at the intersection of each column shows how that variable responds to the column variable.
+The top row shows the scatterplots for the dependent variable and all independent variables, the second row shows how the fertility rate is related to the other variables, and so on.
 The plots are condensed a bit, so they are not as clear as the individual scatterplots we looked at above, but the matrix does provide a quick and accessible way to look at all the relationships at the same time.

 Overlapping Explanations of a Dependent Variable

-The blue circle represents the total variation in Y, the yellow circle variation in X, and the red circle variation in a third variable, Z. This setup is very much like the situation we have with the relationships between life expectancy (Y) and fertility rate (X) and educational attainment (Z).
-Both X and Z explain significant portions of variation in Y but also account for significant portions of each other.
-The area where all three circles overlap is the area where X and Z share variance with each other and with Y. If we attribute this to both X and Y, we are double-counting this portion of the variance in Y and overestimating the impact of both variables.
+The large circles represent the total variation in Y, X1, and X2, and the overlapping areas represent the correlations between the three variable.
+Areas D and G reflect the correlation between Y and X1; areas E and G reflect the correlation between Y and X2; and areas G and F reflect the correlation between X1 and X2.
+Both X1 and X2 explain significant portions of variation in Y but also account for significant portions of each other.
+Area G, where all three circles overlap, is the area where X1 and X2 share variance with each other and with Y. If we count area G as the portion of Y that is explained by X1 and as the portion of Y that is explained by X2, then we are double-counting this portion of the variance in Y and overestimating the impact of both X1 and X2.

-The more overlap between the red and yellow circles, the greater the level of shared explanation of the variation in the yellow circle.
-If we treat the Blue, Red, and Yellow circles as representing life expectancy, fertility rate, and level of education, respectively, then this all begs the question, “What are the independent effects of fertility rate and level of education on life expectancy, after controlling for the overlap between the two independent variables?”
+The more overlap between the Y, X1 and X2 circles, the greater the level of shared explanation of the variation in the Y. If we treat the Y, X1, and X2 circles as representing life expectancy, fertility rate, and level of education, respectively, then this all begs the question, “What are the independent effects of fertility rate and level of education on life expectancy, after controlling for the overlap between the two independent variables?”

 The key to understanding the partial correlation coefficient lies in the numerator.
-Here we see that the original bivariate correlation between x and y is discounted by the extent to which a third variable (z) is related to both x and y.
-If there is a weak relationship between x and z or between y and z (or between z and both x and y), then the partial correlation coefficient will be close in value to the zero-order correlation.
-If there is a strong relationship between x and z or between y and z (or between z and both x and y), then the partial correlation coefficient will be significantly lower in value than the zero-order correlation.
+Here we see that the original bivariate correlation between x1 and y is discounted by the extent to which a third variable (x2) is related to both x1 and y.
+If there is a weak relationship between x1 and x2 or between y and x2, then the partial correlation coefficient for x1 will be close in value to the zero-order correlation.
+If there is a strong relationship between x1 and x2 or between y and x2, then the partial correlation coefficient for x1 will be significantly lower in value than the zero-order correlation.

-Let’s calculate the partial correlations separately for fertility rate and mean level of education for women.
+Let’s calculate the partial correlations separately for fertility rate and mean level of education for women, using information from the correlation matrix.

 # partial correlation for fertility, controlling for education levels: